REGOS

 Leader: V. Geoffroy

-This group involves 2 senior scientists (V. Geoffroy DR2 Inserm, F. Jehan CRCN Inserm), 1 University assistant-professor (A. Galvani MCU), and currently 1 post-doctoral fellow (L. Entz).
+This group involves 2 senior scientists (V. Geoffroy DR2 Inserm, F. Jehan CRCN Inserm), 1 University assistant-professor (A. Galvani MCU), and currently 2 post-doctoral fellow (L. Entz, S. Julien).

 This group deals with the fundamental processes controlling aging, degenerescence and the process of bone regeneration.
 This group aims to investigate novel mechanisms of osteoformation and find target molecules that could contribute to reprogram osteogenic cells.